Wife, nurse’s assistant, grandmother

 Today, I enjoy spending as much time as I can with my kids and grandkids.
 At the same time, our kids know that Rich and I need time to ourselves, too.
 On weekends, you can usually find us out on his motorcycle, with him driving and me riding on the back!
 I like to tell him, “I’m not going anywhere for now, because you’re not spending my 401-K without me!”

-I also continue working in my nurse’s assistant job—only now with a much greater appreciation for the patient on the other end of the phone.
+I also continue working in my nurse’s assistant job, though I’m now looking forward to retirement and continuing to enjoy my family.
+I realize I have a much greater appreciation for the patient on the other end of the phone, too.
 Today, when I have to call a patient and tell her she needs to get an additional mammogram, or needs to see a surgeon, I can tell her, “I know you’re scared.
 I understand the waiting and the frustration.
 I’ve been there, I know.”

 Yes, some days are challenging.
 And some days I have meltdowns, or I’m tired.
 I find myself resting a lot more, but I pretty much feel like that mouse on the wheel: I gotta try to keep going.
 I’d say most of the time I’m trying to enjoy my life to the fullest, and there’s no room for negativity or negative people!
 That doesn’t mean I’m not realistic—I know I still have MBC, and I just hope they find the answer to breast cancer soon.
 In the meantime, I’ll keep making noise for more research.
 And I’ll keep telling other women to be proactive.
 Doctors are great—I work for them!—but they don’t know everything.
 If something doesn’t feel right, push harder and be persistent about what you want, because sometimes our guts are right.
 Be tough, take control of your care, and enjoy life.
 Don’t ever give up, because life is beautiful.
 And together we’re stronger!